VuThach3001/IELTS/markdown_ver/WRITING/TASK_2_RULES.md

 **Opening:** Viết lại đề sau đó trả lời câu hỏi 1 cách ngắn gọn

-Some individuals are of claim that providing university education without any cost that students must bear is highly beneficial and should be implemented by the government. **[Topic sentence] Personally, I totally/partly agree/disagree with this suggestion based on some major reasons that are explain in this essay.**
+Some individuals are of claim that providing university education without any cost that students must bear is highly beneficial and should be implemented by the government. **[Topic sentence] Personally, I totally/partly agree/disagree with this suggestion based on some major reasons that are explained in this essay.**

 **Main**